Founded in 2008

 A useful extension of CRI is to include deep colours, particularly a ninth colour, red, whose rendering is defined by the metric R9.

-Soraa lamps and luminaires are unrivalled in their high ratings of 95 for both measurements.
+Soraa lamps are unrivalled in their high ratings of 95 for both measurements.

 Perception of whiteness is strongly influenced by the presence of fluorescent whitening agents in both natural objects (like teeth), and manufactured objects (like clothing and paints).